 There is a nice study aid to help one remember the ingredients of this healthy Cobb Salad — EAT COBB: egg, avocado, tomato, chicken, onion, bacon, blue cheese.
 (Again, this info was paraphrased from Wikipidia)

-- Use grilled chicken or even salmon instead of ham or luncheon meat.
+- Choose grilled chicken or even salmon instead of ham or luncheon meat.

-- Water the salad dressing down by half or put it on the side and just dip the tines of a fork in the dressing.
+- Water the salad dressing down by half or put it on the side and just dip the tines of a fork in the dressing if you need to reduce your fat macros.

 This low carb Healthy Cobb Salad for One is 6 net carbs.